slu4coder/Minimal-UART-CPU-System/README.md

 TECHNICAL SPECIFICATION:

-  ● Processing power (approx. 0.5Mips @ 3,6864MHz) comparable to C64 or Apple II
+  ● Processing power (approx. 1.1Mips @8.3MHz) comparable to 2.2 x Commodore 64 or Apple II

   ● Clear(est?) and simple(st? – you judge!) design for fun and education